Manu-txt/Portfolio/README.md

 # Emmanuel Velazquez

-Welcome to my GitHub portfolio!
+Welcome to my GitHub project portfolio!
 I'm a Computer Engineering student at California State University, Long Beach (Graduating May 2026), with a passion for embedded systems, hardware design, and space technology.

 - 📧 **Email:** [e.velazquez2442@yahoo.com](mailto:e.velazquez2442@yahoo.com)
 - 💼 **LinkedIn:** [linkedin.com/in/emmanuelvelazquez](https://www.linkedin.com/in/emmanuel-velazquez-83241123a)